 5 Common Architectural Wire Cloth Patterns

-Wire cloth is often used for infill panels, metal facades and a number of other architectural applications.
+Wire cloth woven products are often used for infill panels, metal facades and a number of other architectural applications.
 While there is an unlimited number of potential weave patterns, wire gauges and opening sizes, some combinations are more popular than others for architectural use.